-For example, let’s say your company and the other party can’t agree on whether or not to collaborate with an influencer on a product launch.
-This part is blocking the whole negotiation process from moving forward.
-Find common grounds and say you will revisit this part later.
+For example, let’s say your company and the other party can’t agree on whether or not to collaborate with an influencer on a product launch and this part is blocking the whole negotiation process from moving forward.

 2. Seize the reins

 The phrase “controlling the agenda” means creating an advantage in the negotiation by controlling the pace.

 If you set yourself up as the moderator, you can control the timing and location of the meeting and the topics under discussions.